benc-uk/dotnet-demoapp/README.md

 The app has been instrumented with the Application Insights SDK, it will however need to be configured to point to your App Insights instance/workspace.
 All requests will be tracked, as well as dependant calls to other APIs, exceptions & errors will also be logged

-[This article](https://docs.microsoft.com/en-us/azure/azure-monitor/app/asp-net-core) has more information on monitoring .NET Core with App Insights
+[This article](https://docs.microsoft.com/en-us/azure/azure-monitor/app/asp-net-core) has more information on monitoring .NET with App Insights

 If running locally, and using appsettings.Development.json, this can be configured as follows